neilgupta/neilgupta.github.com/_posts/2016-01-19-that-snotty-child.md

 > For instance, Wells Fargo (WFC) is sitting on more than $17 billion in loans to the oil and gas sector.
 The bank is setting aside $1.2 billion in reserves to cover losses because of the "continued deterioration within the energy sector."

 This is like watching a kid repeatedly run into your patio door.
 It might be forgivable at first but eventually you have to do something about it.
-You might try putting warning signs on the glass and rules to tell the snotty kid to pay attention, but what do you do when that also fails?
+You might try putting warning signs on the glass and rules to tell the kid to pay attention, but what do you do when that also fails?